 Getting to school

-Student concession for public transport
+Student concessions for public transport

 Children need to be reminded about personal safety when they start school and when they travel independently.

 Students riding bicycles have the same rights and responsibilities as other road users.
 Most schools provide bicycle racks for students to secure their bicycles.
 All cyclists in South Australia must wear a helmet.
+See cyclist road rules and safety.

 Students who walk, ride scooters or skate to school are considered to be pedestrians and need to be aware of their rights and responsibilities when using footpaths and roads.